Tebs-Lab/intermediate-sql-workshop/readme.md

 ## Support Free Curricula and Teb's Lab

 These materials were created by [Teb's Lab](https://tebs-lab.com).
 We maintain several open source curriculum repositories, all with public domain dedications.
 Browse our repos on [Github](https://github.com/Tebs-Lab/), or [our website](https://www.tebs-lab.com/education).

-You can support the creation of more free, open source, public domain educational materials by sharing them with others, [subscribing to our newsletter](http://eepurl.com/dum8IP), becoming a subscriber on [Patreon](https://www.patreon.com/tebsLab), or [arranging a training from Teb's Lab](https://www.tebs-lab.com/contracting).
+You can also [arrange a training from Teb's Lab](https://www.tebs-lab.com/contracting) to teach this material.